rhel-labs/learn-katacoda/ansible-idm/step3.md

-# Install the IPA Server software
+# Install the IdM Server software

-The FreeIPA server provides centralized authentication, authorization and account information by storing data about user, groups, hosts and other objects necessary to manage the security aspects of a network of computers.
+FreeIPA server provides centralized authentication, authorization and account information by storing data about user, groups, hosts and other objects necessary to manage the security aspects of a network of computers.

-To install the FreeIPA server using ansible on *host02* -
+To install FreeIPA server using ansible on *host02* -

 `ansible-playbook -v -i ~/hosts ansible-freeipa/playbooks/install-server.yml`{{execute}}

 The target host (*host02*) and other IPA server variables are picked up from the ansible inventory file (*/root/hosts*).

+A number of different services are installed together with an IdM server, including Directory Server, Certificate Authority (CA), DNS, Kerberos, and others.

 # Configure the DNS name resolution